ronancpl/HeavenMS/docs/feature_list.md

 * Implemented Zombify disease status.
 * Added Boss HP Bar for dozens of bosses (needs provided custom wz).
 * If multiple bosses are on the same area, client will prioritize Boss HP bar of the target of the player.
+* Boss HP Bar and Server Messages now toggles (server message disappears when a boss battle is detected, and returns afterwards).
+Idea thanks to GabrielSin.
 * Improved map bounding checks for item drop points, assuring most of the items dropped will be available to pickup inside the accessible map area.
 * Boats, elevator and other travelling mechanics fully working.
 * HP decreasing overtime on maps and mechanics to prevent them (consumables, equips) fully functional.